 My recommendation: take Doxycyclin permanently if you can stand it and keep malaria rapid tests and Malarone for emergency cases.

-There is no medicine against Dengue Fever.
-Vaccination against it, it will probably be available soon.
-You can recognize the mosquitoes - the "Asian Tiger Mosquito" - which can transmit the disease, by their exceptional size and black and white striped body and legs.
-Dengue fever is less common in Sumba than in Bali.
-Mostly it occurs as an epidemic around monsoon time, especially in the southwest.
-At 95%, the course is similar to influenza.
-At 5%, there is a critical clinical course, and untreated it can lead to death.
+Dengue Fever: There is currently no medicine against it.
+Especially in Bali and now also in Sumba is a drastic increase of the diseases to be recorded.
+The "Asian Tiger Mosquito" can transmit the disease.
+They prefer puddles of water in plastic waste, car tires and dumps.
+You can recognize the mosquitoes by their exceptional size and black and white striped body and legs.
+Dengue fever mostly it occurs as an epidemic around monsoon time, especially in the southwest.
+At 95%, the disease process is similar to influenza.
+At 5%, there is a critical clinical disease process, and untreated it can lead to death.
+A secondary infection leads to considerably more critical courses.
+There are 4 variants of the dengue fever, each leads to immunity against the respective pathogen.
 As a precaution foreigners are often sent for treatment to Bali.

 You can detect dengue fever with a simple self-test: constrict your upper arm for 5 minutes, than open and look in the elbow - if red spots appear, it is 90% dengue (From: Stefan Loose Travel Guide).